 The Defense Readiness mission supports the National Military Strategy and Department of Defense (DoD) operations by ensuring Coast Guard assets are capable and equipped to deploy and conduct joint operations in support the most critical needs of the combatant commanders in the following major national-defense missions:

 These support the unified combatant commanders and require the Coast Guard to execute essential military operations in peacetime, crisis, and war.

-Today, U.S. national security interests can no longer be defined solely in terms of direct military threats to America and its allies.
-With the terrorist attacks on September 11, 2001, the U.S. has fully realized the threat faced on the home front from highly sophisticated and covert adversarial groups.
-The Coast Guard has assumed one of the lead roles in responding to these unscrupulous attacks upon our nation by providing homeland security in our nation’s harbors, ports and along our coastlines.
+U.S. national security interests are no longer defined solely in terms of direct military threats to America and its allies.
+The terrorist attacks on September 11, 2001 demonstrated the emerging threat of unconventional warfare faced on the U.S. home front from sophisticated and covert adversaries.
+The Coast Guard has assumed one of the lead roles in responding to these unscrupulous attacks upon our nation by sustaining counterterrorism operations in the maritime domain in and around our nation’s harbors, ports and coastlines.
 Commercial, tanker, passenger, and merchant vessels have all been subject to increased security measures enforced by the Coast Guard.

 Abroad, the Coast Guard assists foreign naval and maritime forces through training and joint operations.
 Many of the world’s maritime nations have forces that operate principally in the littoral seas and conduct missions similar to those of the Coast Guard.
 Because of the Coast Guard’s long-time experience and multi-mission capability, the Coast Guard is a powerful role model to other nations that is in ever-increasing demand.
 The service’s close working relations with these nations not only improve mutual cooperation as a joint force, but also support U.S. diplomatic efforts in general: promoting democracy, economic prosperity, and trust between nations.